↔️Swap Formula

 Similar to other AMMs, Möbius Exchange’s swap mechanism is designed to encourage trades that move the system towards equilibrium and discourage trades that move it away from equilibrium.
 The difference lies in the fact that Möbius Exchange's equilibrium is defined as the coverage ratios of all assets are equal.

-Without loss of generality, assume token A has a higher coverage ratio than token B, ra>rbr_a > r_bra>rb.
-If a trader exchanges token B for token A, this action increases the under-covered rbr_brb and decreases the over-covered rar_ara , hence bringing the pool closer to equilibrium.
+Without loss of generality, assume token A has a higher coverage ratio than token B, ra>rbr_a > r_b.
+If a trader exchanges token B for token A, this action increases the under-covered rbr_b and decreases the over-covered rar_a , hence bringing the pool closer to equilibrium.
 The pool would therefore offer a favorable rate in incentivize trades in this direction.

-Conversely, if a trader exchanges token A for token B, this action further increases the over-covered rar_ara and further decreases the under-covered rbr_brb , hence further diverging the pool from the equilibrium.
+Conversely, if a trader exchanges token A for token B, this action further increases the over-covered rar_a and further decreases the under-covered rbr_b , hence further diverging the pool from the equilibrium.
 The pool would therefore offer a worse rate to penalize the trades in this direction.

 This dynamic rate can be expressed mathematically in terms of coverage ratios.